Doing Business in India Explained and How to do Business in India

 Even though I will use some statistics, this article is not about the facts and figures.
 It’s about understanding Indian culture in business.
 More statistics about doing business in India can be found here.

 Although there is a map of the country, this article is not a tourist guide.
 It’s about business culture in India, working with Indians, and understanding Indian culture in business.
 Next to this, a good source for a better understanding of Indian culture is Wikipedia.
 Click here to find out more.

 So Why This Article on Doing Business in India?

-In my 20+ years of experience working with different cultures, doing business with India, working with Indians in and outside India has taken up a significant part of those years.
+My 20+ years of experience working with different cultures, doing business with India, and working with Indians in and outside India have taken up a significant part of those years.

 Either way, for most non-Indians, it was not easy working with Indians.
 People would not understand their English (this tends to be typically true for people from the Mumbai area), or they wouldn’t understand the (famous?)
 Indian head-shake (does it mean yes or no?).